 419-836-1466 | maumeebaylodge.com

-Maumee Bay State Pake makes for the perfect day-long getaway.
+Maumee Bay State Park makes for the perfect day-long getaway.
 The words, “I’m bored” won’t cross anyone’s lips since the park offers so many attractions such as outdoor and indoor pools, a playground, hiking trails along the lake, a boardwalk, racquetball, beach volleyball and even an arcade.
+Please note that the park is not entirely accessible for kids with disabilities.

 8801 Sylvania-Metamora Rd., Sylvania